tahmid-chowdhury/SOFE4630U-MS2/README.md

       del var
       keys *
       ```
-   6. Finally to exit the command line interface, type
+   4. Finally, to exit the command line interface, type

       ```cmd
       exit
       ```

-5. To access, Redis using python code,
+4. To access, Redis using python code,

    1. Install its library on your local machine (or GCP console)

       ``` cmd
       pip install redis
       ```

    2. In the cloned Github at path [/Redis/code/](/Redis/code/), there are two python files and a jpg image.

       * **SendImage.py**, will read the image **ontarioTech.jpg** and store it in Redis associated with a key **"OntarioTech"** at database 0.

       * **ReceiveImage.py**, will read the value associated with the key **"OntarioTech"** from the Redis server and will save it into **received.jpg** image.

       * You have to set the Redis Server IP in the second line in both **SendImage.py** and **ReceiveImage.py**.

       * Run **SendImage.py**, then check the keys in the Redis server.
 Finally, Run **ReceiveImage.py** and check that the **received.jpg** image is created.

 ## Configure Kafka Connector with MySQL sink